-In the chart above, you will notice the way that the waves are now labeled.
-The smaller five-wave structures are labeled differently than the larger five-wave structure.
-This is to help distinguish between the degrees of the waves.
+In an Elliott Wave chart, notice that smaller wave structures are labeled differently than the larger wave structures to help distinguish between the degrees of the waves.
 There is a formal way to label the degrees of Elliott Wave Theory, the details of which can be found in Elliott Wave Principle by Frost and Prechter.
 For now, we will give a practical description of the labeling and what StockCharts offers.

 The labeling convention shown above is a hybrid between that shown in the Elliott Wave book and the Elliott tools available in the SharpCharts annotations.
 In Elliott-speak, this labeling convention is used to identify the degree or level of the wave, which represents the size of the underlying trend.
 The uppercase Roman numerals represent the large-degree waves, the simple numbers represent the medium-degree waves and the lowercase Roman numerals represent the small-degree waves.
 The trends start with the largest degree (Grand Supercycle) and work their way down to waves of lesser degree.
 For example, the Cycle wave is one larger degree than the Primary wave.
 Conversely, the Primary wave is one lesser degree than the Cycle wave.
 Wave 1 of (1) would indicate that Wave 1 is part of a larger degree Wave (1).
 Wave 1 is a lesser degree than Wave (1).